top of page

 Gwen Diaz

-If we are truly seeking to know and serve God, we must actively break ties with any sinful things that are in our lives.
-Just as Asa tore down all the altars to false gods, we need to be willing to completely do away with the things that compete with God for our allegiance.
-Only then can we expect His blessings and peace.
+Just as Asa tore down all the altars to false gods, we need to be willing to completely do away with anything in our lives that competes with God for our allegiance.
+It is only then that we can expect God to bless us and give us peace.

 Comments